 Baseline Assessment of Guanica Bay, Puerto Rico in Support of Watershed Restoration

-Project Status: This project began in April 2009 and is projected to be completed in May 2014
+Project Status: This project began in April 2009 and was completed in May 2014

 We completed a baseline assessment of the environmental conditions in Guanica Bay, Puerto Rico, to help coastal managers identify the most appropriate restoration projects, and their effectiveness, in support of the area’s watershed restoration efforts.
 We mapped the ocean floor, surveyed the fish and other seafloor creatures, and measured contaminants in sediments and corals, nutrient levels in surface waters, and sedimentation rates at coral reef sites.